Vector35/binaryninja-api/docs/getting-started.md

 ## Settings

-Settings are available via the `[CMD/CTRL] ,` hot key and allow a wide variety of customization.
+Settings are available via the `[CMD/CTRL] ,` hotkey and allow a wide variety of customization.

 All settings are saved in the [_user_ directory](#user-folder) in the file `settings.json`.
 Each top level object in this file is represents a different plugin or logical group.